leylabmpi/DeepMAsED/README.md

 **tl;dr**

-See the "Workflow for predicting misassemblies among your contigs" section below
+If you just want to identify missassemblies among your metagenome assembly contigs, then see the "Workflow for predicting misassemblies among your contigs" section below.

 ## DeepMAsED-SM

 ### Creating feature tables for genomes (MAGs)

-Feature tables are fed to DeepMAsED-DL for misassembly classification.
+Feature tables are fed to DeepMAsED-DL for training models and misassembly classification.

-**Input:**
+The easiest approach is to used `DeepMAsED-SM`.
+Alternatively, one can just use the [bam2feat.py](./DeepMAsED-SM/bin/scripts/bam2feat.py) script to directly create the feature tables.
+The snakemake pipeline just helps to parallize the run (on a compute cluster).

-* A table of reference genomes & metagenome samples
+**Input for DeepMAsED-SM**

-  * The table maps reference genomes to metagenomes from which they originate.
+* A table mapping contigs to the metagenome samples that the originate from.
-    * If MAGs created by binning, you can either combine metagenome samples, or map genomes to many metagenome samples
+  * If using MAGs, then you can either combine metagenome samples or map genomes to many metagenome samples
   * Table format: `<Taxon>\t<Fasta>\t<Sample>\t<Read1>\t<Read2>`
      * "Taxon" = the species/strain name of the genome
      * "Fasta" = the genome (MAG) fasta file (uncompressed or gzip'ed)